 Unit trusts are a popular investment vehicle in Malaysia.
-Thirty-nine locally-incorporated management companies were approved by the Securities Commission Malaysia, offering 734 unit trust funds with a total net asset value of RM551.36 billion.
-Similar to mutual funds, unit trusts pools money from different investors to invest in a basket of stocks and bonds.
+Thirty-nine locally incorporated management companies were approved by the Securities Commission Malaysia, offering 734 unit trust funds with a total net asset value of RM551.36 billion.
+Similar to mutual funds, unit trusts pools of finances from different investors to invest in a basket of stocks and bonds.
 The difference is unit trusts trust funds with a set number of shares and end dates.
 Whereas mutual funds are actively managed and held by the fundhouses without the participation of a trust company.
-Since unit trust are managed by a fund company, it is a relatively easy investment option for beginners and seasoned investors alike.
+Since unit trusts are managed by a fund company, it is a good investment option for beginners and seasoned investors alike.

 1. Know Your Investment Objectives